 The first ten liquor licenses were issued in 1796 by Governor Captain John Hunter.
 The measure was intended to control the liquor trade.
 Among Australia’s first pubs to be granted a license was the Mason’s Arms (also called the Freemason’s Arms) in Parramatta.
-This establishment (albeit in a different building) continues to trade as the Woolpack Hotel.
+This establishment (albeit in a different building) still trades as the Woolpack Hotel.
+It’s the only one of Hunter’s original liquor licences that continues today.

 In the early days of the colony, ‘rum’ (a name given to any kind of spirits) was freely manufactured and traded and drunkenness was a significant problem.
 While beer had been carried and possibly brewed aboard the First Fleet, most of the population preferred something stronger.
 This was often “grog”, a watered down mixture of rum and molasses.
 It was illegal for convicts to buy alcohol, but the prohibition was impossible to enforce.
 The first record of alcohol-related deaths dates from 1793.